peiyuwu9/LIRIApp/README.md

 # Liri Node App
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data
+LIRI will be a command line node app that takes in parameters and gives you back data.

 ## Motivation
-Create a app to practice Node.js
+Create a app to practice Node.js.

 ## Technologies Used and Why
-**Javascript** is used to retrieve data from APIs
+**Javascript** is used to retrieve data from APIs.
-**Node.js** is used to run Javascript
+**Node.js** is used to run Javascript.

 ## How to Use
 1. Type in `node liri.js concert-this '<artist/band name here>'` in terminal to get concert information like below: